monologconnor/LifeUp-Wiki/docs/en/Introduction.md

 ![Icon](_media/icon.png ':size=6%')

-**LifeUp** is a gamified To-Do List (Tasks List) application which has integrated many well-designed interesting gaming-related features, aims to bring the *Role Playing element* into and inspirit your life.
+**LifeUp** is a gamified To-Do List (Tasks List) Android application which has integrated many well-designed interesting gaming-related features, aims to bring the element of *Role Playing Game* into and inspirit your life.

-It's a no other To-Do List which does not only write and tick, LifeUp awards you with `Experience Point` and `Currency` by considering the importance of your completed task.
+It's a no other To-Do List, which does not only write and tick.
+LifeUp awards users with `Experience Point` and `Coins` by considering both the importance and difficulity of your completed task.
   * With the certain `Exp.
 Pt`, the `Level` of your character's `Attribute` could be upgraded.
-  * With the `Currency`, you could purchase pre-defined `Award Items` from the `Goods Store`.
+  * With the `Coins`, you could purchase pre-defined `Award Items` from the `Goods Store`.
-In additional, `Achievements` could be completed with certain conditions, to get more awards.
+In additional, `Achievements` could be completed with certain conditions, to light up your medals and achieve more awards.

-Features like `Feelings`, `Community`, `Pomodoro` has built-in and more features are coming to LifeUp!
+Further more, features like `Commenting`, `Community`, `Pomodoro` has already built-in, and more features are coming to LifeUp constantly!

 > **LifeUp** is currently maintained by a tiny team which contains only 2 programmers and 1 tester, but we would make *100% effort* to process your feedback, keep the project in active and make LifeUp better with the whole community.